-Designated outdoor smoking areas are located at curbside near the terminal exits.
+Designated outdoor smoking areas sit at curbside near the terminal exits on the lower level.
 These spots have ashtrays and signage.
-The catch, of course, is that Anchorage winters regularly see temperatures drop to single digits or below zero, with wind chill making it feel even colder.
-From November through March, stepping outside for a cigarette takes some commitment.
+From November through March, Anchorage winters regularly see temperatures in the single digits or below zero, with wind chill making it feel colder still, so stepping outside for a cigarette takes some commitment.

 How Anchorage Airport Is Laid Out